caseyg/awesome/README.md

 ## JavaScript

 *   [openclaw/clawsweeper](https://github.com/openclaw/clawsweeper) - ClawSweeper scans all issues and PRs and suggest what we can close, and why.
 It runs every PR / Issue once a week.

+*   [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman

 *   [andreaskelm/pm-brain](https://github.com/andreaskelm/pm-brain) - AI-powered product management thinking & operating system.
 Playbooks, guides, templates, and frameworks that bridge PM theory to daily execution.